formidablejs/formidablejs.org/docs/frontend.md

 # Frontend Development

+> Note: you don't need to install Inertia to build fullstack application.
+You can use Imba [views](/docs/views), just make sure you create your project with the `--web` flag.

 Formidable provides an Inertia Adapter through [Laravel Mix](https://github.com/JeffreyWay/laravel-mix).

 [Laravel Mix](https://github.com/JeffreyWay/laravel-mix) is a package developed by [Laracasts](https://laracasts.com/) creator Jeffrey Way.
 It provides a fluent API for defining webpack build steps for your Laravel and Formidable applications using several common CSS and JavaScript pre-processors.